‘My 600-lb Life’ Steven/Justin Recap And Review: Did TLC Feature A Sociopath?

 TLC has upped the ante in its blockbuster TV show My 600-lb Life this week.
 After the infamous James K episode that caused numerous viewers to rage at the screen, the two-part season ender, featuring obese brothers Steven and Justin, was on a completely whole new level.
 Over the course of the first part of the My 600-lb Life season finale, viewers were aghast as the series featured what could very well be the most infuriating episode since the hit TV show debuted on air.

-The patients for the two-week season finale were brothers Steven and Justin Assanti, who had a combined weight of more than 1300 pounds.
-The older brother, 33-year-old Steven, weighed a staggering 730lbs and is immobile, while the younger brother, 27-year-old Justin, is a bit lighter at 604 lbs, according to a TV Ruckus report.
+The patients for the two-week season finale were brothers Steven and Justin Assanti, who had a combined weight of more than 1,300 pounds.
+The older brother, 33-year-old Steven, weighed a staggering 730lbs and is immobile, while the younger brother, 27-year-old Justin, is a bit lighter at 604 pounds, according to a TV Ruckus report.
 What actually managed to infuriate viewers, however, was the dynamic between the two brothers and their father.

 Steven and Justin grew up in an abusive home.
 Left at a young age by their temperamental father, the two boys were abused by their mother’s boyfriends.
 Their mom, for her part, was extremely negligent, with both brothers stating that she spent most of her time away from home, partying and getting drunk.
 Unsurprisingly, Steven and Justin turned to food for comfort, and they have been eating their way through life ever since.